Tracing the simulated high-redshift circum-galactic medium with Lyman alpha emission: Methods

 \subsection{\lya emission and radiative transfer}

-With a full radiation hydrodynamics simulation, we self-consistently account for both the photo-ionization and photo-heating of hydrogen by local sources (plus a uniform UVB), and so we can compute the \lya luminosity of all gas cells within the zoom-in region based on the relevant collisional excitation and recombination rates.
+With a full radiation hydrodynamics simulation, we self-consistently account for both the photo-ionization and photo-heating of hydrogen by local stellar sources\footnote{Note that we do not model supermassive black holes in our simulation, and so we do not account for photo-heating and ionization by any local active galactic nuclei.} (plus a uniform UVB), and so we can compute the \lya luminosity of all gas cells within the zoom-in region based on the relevant collisional excitation and recombination rates.

 For recombinations, we assume case B (see Blaizot et al., in prep for a full justification of this choice) and follow \cite{Cantalupo08}, computing the rate of \lya photons produced by recombinations from a single gas cell as